In this part of our Guide, we explain a 7 step process for getting the contextual detail on your texts that you'll need for those Band 6 results!

 Google Scholar appears much like a standard Google Page: it has a search window, but also has checkboxes to narrow the search type:

 The Search Results page is different to a regular search results page.
 This will include a list of hardcopy and softcopy results.
-There is a menu bar on the left which will allow you to filter results by date, type or relevance.
+There is a menu bar on the left that will allow you to filter results by date, type or relevance.
 You can also create alerts for search terms so you are contacted when new sources appear.

 Not all research can be done online, though.
 So, you will need to research somethings offline, at libraries.

 Sometimes your research will lead you offline.

 You may need to go to the library.
 Sometimes you might need to find a hard-copy resource to learn more about context.
 It always pays to have a membership to the State Library of New South Wales, they have excellent e-Resources.

 Membership to The State Library of NSW is free and you can sign-up here.
 Your local library will be a good resource, too.
 When trying to find sources in a library, ask the librarians to show you how to search the collection efficiently.
 Obviously, make sure you are kind and courteous!

 Always cite the source of your ideas and quotations.
 If you stumble on a great interpretation of a text or an important idea about a time period you must disclose the origin of this.

 Not citing your sources is plagiarism – taking credit for the work of others.

 This is academic dishonesty and there are severe penalties for plagiarism for high school and the HSC.
 If you have questions about plagiarism you can read more about it and the penalties involved on the NESA website.